 ~ James 2:21-25 NKJV

 James gives two examples of Great faith, Abraham about to kill his son (Thou shall not murder) and Rahab a prostitute (thou shall not commit adultery) lying to protect the Hebrew spies (You shall not bear false witness against your neighbour.)

 Two big examples of breaking the 10 commandments, yet they were great examples of faith.
-So the works James is talking about is not the 10 commandments.
+So the works, James is talking about is not works according to the 10 commandments.

 Notice both Abraham and Rahab were not under the 10 commandments, Abraham lived 620 years before the law was given through Moses on Mount Sinai and Rahab was a gentile.

 Let’s be honest folks, we all break the 10 commandments even before we get out of bed.
 We all need Grace.
 We all need the finished works of Jesus Christ on the cross.